-Incompletes.
-A learner may request a temporary grade of incomplete when the work of the learner has been generally satisfactory, but for reasons beyond the learner's control it has not been possible to complete certain assignments made by the instructor.
-If the instructor agrees to the learner's request, the learner and instructor must jointly complete and file with the academic administrator a form describing the work remaining in the course and a plan for its completion.
+Incomplete Work.
+A learner may request a temporary grade of incomplete when the work of the learner has been generally satisfactory but for reasons beyond the learner's control it has not been possible to complete certain assignments made by the instructor.
+A minimum of fifty percent of the course work must be completed before an incomplete can be granted.
+If the instructor agrees to the learner's request, the learner and instructor must jointly complete a form describing the work remaining in the course and a plan for its completion.
+The form will then be submitted to the appropriate academic administrator for approval.
+If the incomplete is acceptable the form will be filed with the registrar.

-If an incomplete is given, the deadline for finishing the course work is 30 days after the end of the session in which the incomplete is given, or an earlier deadline as agreed to by the learner and instructor.
+If an incomplete is given, learners will work with the instructor to set a reasonable deadline.
+A deadline of no more than 30 days is strongly suggested.
+Under extreme conditions, learners can request a maximum of 90 days after the end of the course to complete the course work.
 A grade of F will automatically be entered as a final grade if the remaining work is not completed by the deadline.